brianjbayer/actions-image-cicd/README.md

 in another repository's Continuous Integration/Continuous Deployment (CI/CD) where the image is the deployable artifact.

+These reusable actions support both single architecture (platform) and multi-architecture images (although the specific actions used differ),

 See [GitHub's Documentation on Reusable Actions](https://docs.github.com/en/actions/using-workflows/reusing-workflows) and the gist [The Basics of GitHub Actions Reusable Workflows](https://gist.github.com/brianjbayer/a1e73789fa26deda500c829d1b4d0d88).